What is Causing Your Allergy?

 The most common causes of allergic reactions are:

 - pollen from trees and grasses

-- proteins secreted from house dust mite
+- proteins secreted from house dust mites

 - pets such as cats and dogs, and other furry or hairy animals such as horses, rabbits and guinea pigs

-- insects like wasps and bees
+- insects such as wasps and bees

 - medicines (these may cause reactions by binding to proteins in the blood, which then trigger the reaction)

 What Happens When You Have an Allergic Reaction?

 When a person who is allergic to a particular allergen comes into contact with it, an allergic reaction occurs.
 This begins when the allergen (for example, pollen) enters the body, triggering an antibody response.
 The antibodies attach themselves to special cells, including cells called mast cells.
 When the allergen comes into contact with the antibodies, these cells respond by releasing certain substances, one of which is called histamine.
 These substances cause swelling, inflammation and itching of the surrounding tissues, which is extremely irritating and uncomfortable.

 - itchy eyes, ears, lips throat and mouth